YM 2.1 - The Compassionate Society

 Bernard Woolley: "He had already got one."

-Bernard Woolley: "This M40 is a
+4. RealAudio Bernard Woolley: "This M40 is a very good road."

 Jim Hacker: "So is the M4.
 I wonder why we got two really good roads to Oxford, before we got any to Southampton, Dover or Lowestoft or any of the ports?"